 (6) A commission to act as a notary public authorizes the notary public to perform notarial acts.
 The commission does not provide the notary public any immunity or benefit conferred by the laws of this state on public officials or employees.

 SECTION 22.
+Grounds to Deny, Refuse to Renew, Revoke, Suspend, or Condition Commission of Notary Public.
 (1) The Secretary of State may deny, refuse to renew, revoke, suspend or impose a condition on a commission as notary public for any act or omission that demonstrates the individual lacks the honesty, integrity, competence or reliability to act as a notary public, including:

 (a) Failure to comply with this act;